 Pomegranate Avocado Salad With Candied Walnuts

-The Pro Tip: "I know blue cheese is not for everyone, so if you'd like use to another cheese, I think crumbled goat cheese or feta cheese would both be delicious," offers recipe creator Tieghan of Half Baked Harvest.
+Although this pomegranate avocado salad from Half Baked Harvest calls for candied walnuts, you can simply swap in roughly chopped raw nuts to lower the carb count.
+Gerard admits, "I know blue cheese is not for everyone, so if you'd like use to another cheese, I think crumbled goat cheese or feta cheese would both be delicious."

 Stuffed Squash With Broccoli Rabe and Quinoa

 Boasting protein-rich, low-carb quinoa and loads of aromatic spices like garlic, rosemary, and sage, this stuffed squash recipe from The First Mess is a surefire crowd-pleaser for vegetarians and staunch meat-eaters alike.
 "I used the fancy, truffled Marcona almonds from Trader Joe's for the garnish here, and it was spectacular," Wright confesses.
 Though this dish is typically served as an appetizer or side, it's so filling that it could be a suitable alternative to the turkey.

 Kale Salad With Pumpkin Seed Clusters

 This kale salad from The Modern Proper is equal parts sweet and tangy.
 If you're avidly counting carbs, toss in toasted pumpkin seeds rather than the sugary pumpkin seed clusters.
 "Using your hands, squeeze or 'massage' the kale while dressing it," recipe creator and co-founder of The Modern Proper, Holly Erickson advises.
 "This will make the kale more tender."